MonitorControl/MonitorControl/README.md

 8. If you have any questions, go to [Discussions](https://github.com/MonitorControl/MonitorControl/discussions)!

 ### macOS compatibility

+Building this branch requires macOS 14 or later as the deployment target.
+The menu modernization drops support for macOS 10.14 through 13.
+Earlier releases remain available below.

 | MonitorControl version | macOS version     |
 | ---------------------- | ----------------- |